 Shaun and his wife, Megan, and their family moved to Ethiopia in May 2013.
 They now have four children.
 He serves as a volunteer with Ebenezer’s Ethiopian NGO, ESDA, in the capacity of International Donor Relations.
 Prior to his family’s arrival to Ethiopia, he served at Calvary Chapel Bible College Europe (CCBCE) in Hungary as a teaching pastor, and director of the A Vision For Life (AVFL) youth discipleship program.
 Shaun holds an undergraduate degree in Business Administration from Concordia University Irvine.

 Doug Martin - Director

-Doug resides in North Carolina with his wife, Rose.
+Doug presently resides in Japan with his wife, Rose.
 They have four children and one grandson.
-Doug previously served in pastoral capacity at Calvary Chapel DC Metro, Calvary Chapel Vista, and a foreign missionary/pastor at Calvary Chapel Bible College Europe in Hungary.
+Doug previously served in a pastoral capacity at Calvary Chapel DC Metro, Calvary Chapel Vista, and a foreign missionary/pastor at Calvary Chapel Bible College Europe in Hungary.
 In 2010, Doug and Rose came to Ethiopia and were present when EGCH received their first child.
 They have been connected to the ministry ever since.
 Prior to serving in full-time ministry, Doug worked in the financial business sector for some 30 years.
 Doug holds an undergraduate degree in Business Administration from Whittier College.